usernamenumber/edx-platform/docs/en_us/course_authors/source/building_course/organizing_course.rst

 .. image:: ../Images/child_component_a.png
  :alt: Image of an expanded child component

-.. note:: In this release, parent and child components are read-only in Studio.
+.. note:: In this release, you cannot create parent and child components in Studio.
 You set up components and their relationships to each other in XML.
-You can then import the course into Studio and verify that your course components are organized as you intended.
+You can then import the course into Studio, edit the child components, and verify that your course components are organized as you intended.

+If the unit containing the child components is private or in draft, you can edit the child components just as you can any other component.

 ======================================